wemake-services/wemake-python-styleguide/CONTRIBUTING.md

 So, this way we achieve an easy and scalable development process which frees us from merging hell and long-living branches.

-In this method the latest version of app is always in the `master` branch.
+In this method, the latest version of the app is always in the `master` branch.

 ### Making patches to older versions